wmadhatterw/NodeMySQL-Bamazon/README.md

 # NodeMySQL-Bamazon

-To use app install clone repo.
+To use app clone repo.
 In terminal type "npm install"

 Then "node bamazon.js"